scripting/titlelessFeedsHowto/README.md

 3. <a href="http://scripting.com/code/titleless/?url=https%3A%2F%2Fmastodon.social%2F%40davew.rss">My Mastodon feed</a>, where all items are title-less.

+### Why these examples are better than current practice

+1. The reader is not confronted with differences between the two types of items.
+It's hard to imagine the reader caring if the item has a title or not.

+2. The only words you see are ones the writer wrote.

+3. No text is repeated.

 ### Testing and development

 You can test the method with any feed you like.
 Try entering different feed addresses in the app.
 If you spot a problem, share the URL of the feed as an <a href="https://github.com/scripting/titlelessFeedsHowto/issues">issue</a> in the repo here.